 The temple is a three-nave hall building with three bays.
 The two-bay chancel is slightly wider than the central nave.
 There is a four-sided tower with an octagonal wooden top facing the west.
 Outside the church has buttresses, between which there are pointed windows.
 The total length of the church is 40,8 meters, its width is 20 meters, and the width of the tower is 10,8 meters.

 On the north side of the chancel, the sacristy was erected at the end of the 15th century.
 It has a square plan, a corner buttress, a window on the north side and a gable with blendes.
 It is covered with a gable roof, crosswise to the axis of the church.

 In the central nave and chancel the vaults are stellar, in the aisles there are rib vaults.
 The vault’s of naves were based on four pairs of octagonal pillars, with profiled arcades extended between them.
 The buttresses are pulled partly into the center of aisles form a kind of wall-mounted pillars.
 In the recesses there are ogival windows in the profiled frames.
 The ribs of vaults rest on the pillars and at the walls fall on the brackets and descend to the floor with a single ancillary column.
-Similarly, the space of a single-span presbytery, separated from the nave by a semicircular chancel arch, was solved, but the form of vaults, brackets and an ancillary columns is much richer here.
+Similarly, the space of a single-bay presbytery, separated from the nave by a semicircular chancel arch, was solved, but the form of vaults, brackets and an ancillary columns is much richer here.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, 2012.